run-at-scale/vscode-terraform-doc-snippets/README.md

 ## Features

-* All resources and data source snippets gathered from documentation.
+- All resources and data source snippets gathered from documentation.
 As docs improve, so do the snippets.
-* All snippets are delivered as a precompiled bundle - no dynamic lookups so your editor stays speedy.
+- All snippets are delivered as a pre-compiled bundle - no dynamic lookups so your editor stays speedy.
-* Resource and data source name collisions avoided by including `data` or `resource` in each snippet prefix.
+- Resource and data source name collisions avoided by including `data` or `resource` in each snippet prefix.
-* All providers listed in the terraform-providers organization are covered.
+- All providers listed in the terraform-providers organization are covered.
-* Ability to override or add additional snippets through configuration.
+- Ability to override or add additional snippets through configuration.

 ## Known Issues

-* Issue #1 is probably that this is my first node project and I'm not to be trusted with the language.
+- Issue #1 is probably that this is my first node project and I'm not to be trusted with the language.
 Help and review wanted!
 Tests needed.

 ## Contributing